 In the most beautiful moment of the movie, the woman is ridden to see her husband on a bizarre police rickshaw, to the sound of the Russian song “By the Long Road” (which you may recognise in the voice of Mary Hopkins “Those Were the Days” or Dalida’s “Les Temps des Fleurs”).
 Will she finally find out what happened to him?
 Was it all just a bad dream?

-The photography of A Gentle Creature is extremely beautiful, in a very dirty way.
-There’s a misty and ethereal quality, which combined with the crumbling and yet inhabited building may remind you vaguely of Tarkovsky.
+The photography of A Gentle Creature is breathtaking, in a very dirty way.
+There’s a misty and ethereal quality, which combined with the crumbling and yet inhabited buildings may remind you vaguely of Tarkovsky.
 The film wraps up with a vivid nightmare of the failure of Russia, thereby highlighting the enthusiastic complicity of its citizens in the process.

-A Gentle Creature is showing in 70th Cannes International Film Festival taking place right now, and it’s in the official competition for the much-coveted Palme d’Or.
-The film received a long ovation from critics, but there were also a few boos.
+A Gentle Creature showed at the 70th Cannes International Film Festival, when this piece was originally written.
+It received a long ovation from critics, but there were also a few boos.
 I can only assume that the disapproval came from disgruntled Russians expressing their indignation regarding the negative portrayal of their country.
-This is indeed a very good piece of filmmaking, and serious contender for event’s main prize.
+This is indeed a very good piece of filmmaking.